parryc/thevoid/templates/leflan/language_azeri.md

 <attn>The _ş_ is often dropped in the 2nd person in both spoken and written Azeri.<cite>[EoA, 112](#eoa)</cite></attn>

 For completed actions that are relevent to the present, e.g. "I have seen it".
+Often this form will be used with sequential actions, where one is completed before the other one commences.
+It will be in 3SG regardless of number of people.
+For example, <ex>_Sonra isə uzanıb bir az istirahət etdik_ ⧸ After, we laid down and took a rest</ex>.

 &nbsp; |SG |PL
 -|-----|--